-Expressing gratitude and feeling thankful are powerful spiritual vitamins.
+Expressing gratitude and thanks in words and through your actions are powerful spiritual vitamins.
 Research shows that the benefits of appreciation and thankfulness are many.
 Having an attitude of gratitude is good for your physical, emotional and mental health.

 Thankfulness feels good and is good for you.
 Those who make a habit of feeling grateful experience the same health benefits as happy people.
 They have lower levels of stress hormones and less risk of viral infections.
 They exercise more, sleep better, live longer, have higher incomes and more satisfying relationships.

 Gratitude is a state of appreciation and thankfulness.
 We acknowledge receiving and having positive things in life.
 Perhaps we earned or worked for those things.
 Perhaps they were a gift or an unexpected surprise.
 Feeling grateful is often associated with being happy about life's good things- those we love, having food, a home, good health, money, narrowly escaping an accident or mishap, having a good job, or getting something we want.

 Thankfulness is not limited to life's pleasantries.
 It is a choice you can make even when facing what you perceive as dark situations.
 Feeling and expressing gratitude at these times opens your heart to receive a blessing when you thought no blessing could be found.
 It brings you into a state of acceptance and trust and allows you to see possibilities instead of only closed doors.